parvezs27/Tableau_Sales_Dashboards/README.md

 **Sales and Profit by Subcategory**

 - From 2020 to 2023, phones and chairs subcategories have generated the most sales, whilst copiers, accessories and phones tend to be the higher profitability subcategories.
-- Subcategories with lower sales than the previous year tend to change, with 8 subcategories in 2021 with lower sales compared to 2020, reducing to 3 categories with lower sales in 2022 compard to 2021 and then 3 different categories to 2022, with sales lower in 2023 compared to 2022.
+- Subcategories with lower sales than the previous year tend to change, with 8 subcategories in 2021 with lower sales compared to 2020, reducing to 3 categories with lower sales in 2022 compared to 2021 and then 3 different categories to 2022, with sales lower in 2023 compared to 2022.
 - Subcategories such as tables have not been profitable from 2020 to 2023, which warrants further investigation as to why this is the case.
 Have there been increased discounts offered on table sales?

 **Sales and Profit Trends over Time**